diez/diez/README.md

    - **Complexity:** As codebases grow and change, YAML and JSON get complex and hard to reason about.
 With limited or no affordances for multiple files, references, or comments, YAML and JSON quickly snowball into complexity or "no one touch this or it will break everything!"

    - **Modularity & reuse:** Maintainers of design tokens often find a need to reuse certain chunks of tokens across files.
 A common example: a color palette may need to be referenced both in a typography definition and in a panel style — or in both a dark-mode and a light-mode theme.
-In these cases, yaml and json leave authors holding the bag — either contrive a module system for JSON, or copy, paste, and pray no one needs to update this again.
+In these cases, YAML and JSON leave authors holding the bag — either contrive a module system for JSON, or copy, paste, and pray no one needs to update this again.

    - **Expressions & permutations:** Wouldn't it be nice to store your _core_ color palette once, and to express variations — for example shades and tints, or theme variations — as a function of that core palette?
 TypeScript handles all of this out-of-the-box, and Diez offers helpers for variants like `.lighten` and `.darken`.
 [See an example here](https://github.com/HaikuTeam/shibui/blob/master/src/Palette.ts#L56)